 Aging and Disability Services, a unit of the Seattle Human Services Department, is the Area Agency on Aging serving Seattle and King County.
-We support the City of Seattle’s Race and Social Justice Initiative (RSJI) and the National Association of Area Agencies on Aging (n4a) commitment to equality and diversity.

 The mission of Aging and Disability Services is to develop a community that promotes quality of life, independence and choice for older people and adults with disabilities in King County.